Health and Safety during Covid-19 - Glo Therapist

 - 48 hrs before the booking the therapist is required to respond to the Glo booking check-in email and questions pertinent to Covid-19 and confirm that they are completely free of any Covid-19 symptoms.
 To inform Glo immediately if they are experiencing any Covid-19 symptoms or have been asked to quarantine and the therapist is unable to fulfil the booking.

-- 24 hrs before the booking the therapist is required to call one member of each household and ask Covid-19 health questions relating to each guest from their household who is scheduled to receive treatments and to ensure booking can go ahead.
-In the event the client cannot be reached but they have completed the consent form, the booking will still go ahead, unless they have developed symptoms on the day of the treatment in which case the booking will be canclled.
-The therapist will receive completed client Covid-19 consent form/s prior to booking.
+- 24 hrs before the booking the therapist is required to call the host and ask Covid-19 health questions relating to each guest from their household who is scheduled to receive treatments and to ensure booking can go ahead.
+In the event the client cannot be reached but they have completed the consent form, the booking will still go ahead, unless they have developed symptoms on the day of the treatment in which case the booking will be cancelled.
+The therapist will receive completed Client Health Consultation forms prior to booking.
+In the event the form/s have been received, therapists will be required to take hard copies of the form to be completed on the day.

 - The therapist to notify if they contract Covid-19 within two weeks of having undertaken an appointment so Glo can let the client know.